Proven-Paradox/shaper-system/Handbook.md

 #### Manamaim
 Whenever you pay an Overload cost on a damaging Spell, you may add your Capacity level to your damage.
 This extra damage is not included in multipliers.

 Example: Merlin has the Manamaim Lesson, Capacity 4, and casts Elemental Lance with the Overload cost.
 His opponent has Mental Defense 12, and his Offense total is 17.
-The Result is 5, and with the Overload cost paid Elemental Lance has a x2 multiplier.
+The [Impact](#impact) is 5, and with the Overload cost paid Elemental Lance has a x2 multiplier.
 This results in 10 damage, plus 4 from Manamaim, resulting in 14 damage.

 #### Manamend
 Whenever you pay an Overload cost on an Ability that heals HP damage, add your Capacity level to the total healing done.